Work-study & Jobs

 Federal work-study is available to eligible students.
 If a student accepts federal work-study, they can earn money by working on campus to help with their educational expenses.

-- During the first week of classes job listings for FWS jobs will be available in the Financial Aid Office.
+- Job listings for FWS jobs will be available in the Financial Aid Office during the first week of classes.

 - Second- and third-year students can work up to hours 20 per week during regular full-time enrollment.